fakela/fakela.github.io/docs/intro.md

 Here are some of the companies I've had the pleasure of collaborating with, in various capacities, including full-time, part-time, contract, fixed basis, and one-time projects:

-- Protocol Labs: A research, development, and deployment laboratory known for projects like IPFS, Filecoin, and libp2p, aiming to enhance human existence through technology.
+- [Protocol Labs (Bacalhau)](https://docs.bacalhau.org/): A research, development, and deployment laboratory known for projects like IPFS, Filecoin, and libp2p, aiming to enhance human existence through technology.

-- Calimero: A web3 customizable sidechain built on top of the NEAR protocol.
+- [Calimero](https://www.calimero.network/): A web3 customizable sidechain built on top of the NEAR protocol.

-- Mindee: An OCR API for developers.
+- [Mindee](https://mindee.com/): An OCR API for developers.

-- Coupler.io: A data analytics and automation platform.
+- [Coupler.io](https://www.coupler.io/): A data analytics and automation platform.

-- Mautic: An open-source marketing automation tool.
+- [Mautic](https://www.mautic.org/): An open-source marketing automation tool.

-- PeeringDB: A user-maintained database of networks, serving as the go-to resource for interconnection data.
+- [PeeringDB](https://www.peeringdb.com/): A user-maintained database of networks, serving as the go-to resource for interconnection data.

-- GlueOps: A platform that streamlines and maximizes DevOps and DataOps for efficient management and growth.
+- [GlueOps](https://glueops.dev/): A platform that streamlines and maximizes DevOps and DataOps for efficient management and growth.

-- SugarLabs: A community-driven software project focused on producing, distributing, and supporting Sugar, an open-source desktop environment and learning platform.
+- [SugarLabs](https://sugarlabs.org/): A community-driven software project focused on producing, distributing, and supporting Sugar, an open-source desktop environment and learning platform.

 ## Let's Connect!